-- f.
-Application Review - (1) County Staff.
-Within ten (10) days of receipt of a complete Development Footprint Analysis Application, the Planning and Building Department shall forward copies to the Environmental Health Division and the Public Works Department for review and comment.
-All initial comments from staff shall be forwarded to the applicant within thirty (30) days of receipt of the Development Footprint Analysis Application. - (2) Applicant Revisions.
-The applicant shall revise the Context Map, Site Analysis Map, Non-Development Area Map, and/or the Preliminary Subdivision Layout, as necessary, based upon the comments received and resubmit all modified documents for further processing.
-If the applicant makes revisions in full compliance with all staff comments, continued processing of the subdivision application will occur as set forth in Section 7011, et seq.
+f.
+Application Review

-Alternatively, the applicant may request one or more meetings with County staff in order to address particular comments in greater detail in an effort to finalize demarcation of the nondevelopment areas and the preliminary layout of the subdivision.
-If the applicant seeks such further consultation with staff, additional County fees shall be charged on a time and materials basis.
+- (1) County Staff.
+Within thirty (30) business days of receipt of a complete Development Footprint Analysis Application, the Planning and Building Department shall forward all initial staff comments to the applicant. - (2) Applicant Revisions.
+The applicant may revise the Context Map, Site Analysis Map, Non-Development Area Map, and/or the Preliminary Subdivision Layout, as necessary, based upon the comments received and resubmit all modified documents for further processing. - (a) If the applicant makes revisions in full compliance with all staff comments, the applicant is poised to prepare a tentative parcel map or tentative map application for review as set forth in Section 7011, et seq. - (b) If the project is subject to the Major Pre-Application Review procedures described in Sections 6415.0-6415.4, such review at a public workshop shall be completed before a formal subdivision application may be submitted. - (c) Alternatively, the applicant may request one or more meetings with County staff in order to address particular comments in greater detail in an effort to finalize demarcation of the non- development areas and the preliminary layout of the subdivision.
+If the applicant seeks such further consultation with staff, additional County fees may be charged on a time and materials basis.